Chapter 17

 Introduction

 As explained at toward the end of the chapter 16 commentary, we are continuing the bowl period as we begin chapter 17, even though we saw the seventh (and final) bowl event mentioned at the end of chapter 16.
 The seventh bowl was only started in chapter 16; it will conclude in chapter 19.
-The seventh bowl has been paused in order to present the bowl interlude.
+The description of the seventh bowl has been paused in order to present the bowl interlude.

 The Bowl Interlude